Rev. Kathleen C. Rolenz

 I’m enthusiastic about a lot of things!
 I enjoy being physically active, hiking, biking and swimming and do them as often as I can.
 I like black coffee and early sunrises and walks with my husband before sitting zazen (meditation) and/or doing a lectio divina prayer practice every morning.
 I am prone to break out into song without provocation and have been known to tap dance in the kitchen while waiting for my coffee to brew.
 I’m an amateur musician who is learning to play the piano and re-learning to play the violin.
 I love films and film festivals.
 I’m pretty passionate about travel too.
 I love exploring new environments both close to home and around the world.
 I’ve enjoyed travelling to New Zealand, Israel, Palestine, Turkey, Iceland, Europe, and China.
 In 2018, we travelled to Croatia and visited with the Rolinc side of my Croatian ancestry.
 In Fall 2018, we also made connections with my Rolinc family in the Czech Republic.

-I enjoy reading the New Yorker and Atlantic magazines, reading poetry and short stories.
+I enjoy reading the New Yorker and Atlantic magazines, reading and writing poetry and short stories.
 In addition to the four books I’ve either written, co-written or edited with Skinner House, I have two additional books in the publishing queue; one on studying the Bible through a liberal religious lens and another on worship, liturgy and preaching.